nimterop/nimterop/README.md

 ### Wrapper API

-Once the C library is setup, the next step is to create wrappers that inform Nim of all the types and functions that are available.
+Once the C library is setup, the next step is to generate code that inform Nim of all the types and functions that are available.
 Following is a simple example covering the API:

 ```nim
 import nimterop/cimport